 TRURO Cornwall TR3 6LQ

 Visit the dramatic North Coast renowned for its surfing beaches.
 If you don’t yet know how to surf, book some lessons through King Surf or Falmouth Surf School.
-Pete at King Surf is great at teaching young and old in the safe waters of Mawgan Porth and Spence at Falmouth Surf school will collect those of your party who want to surf and take them off to Porthtowan for the day.
+Pete at King Surf is great at teaching young and old in the safe waters of Mawgan Porth and Spence at Falmouth Surf school.

 The South Coast beaches offer calmer flatter waters and glorious scenic views.
 Close to The Valley there are beaches in Falmouth (10 minute journey) and slightly further away but worth a visit, St.Ives (40 minute journey).
 When you visit Cornwall you will find that the weather is rarely the same on both coasts; stay at The Valley and choose your coast for the day by following the direction of the blue sky.

 Through staff and guest recommendations, here is a list of recommended beaches within a 20-25 mile radius of The Valley:

 On the North Coast near Newquay, (B3285).
 A spectacular soft sand beach renowned for great surfing conditions and family friendly atmosphere.
 The beach is based by a pretty coastal town which attracts many tourists in the summer but benefits from facilities and parking nearby.
 There’s also ‘The Watering Hole’ boasting as the UK’s ONLY on the beach bar.